artemislena/gtrr/README.md

 ```

 ### Names of categories
-To unify the categories in which entities are put, please refer to this probably non-exhaustive list:
+To unify the categories in which entities are put, please refer to this alphabetically sorted, probably non-exhaustive list:
 * Endocrinology
 * Legal situation
 * Hair removal